 How do I find the right fertility acupuncturist?

 A simple conversation with a practitioner of Chinese Medicine will give you a good idea if they are the right fit for you.
 When looking for an acupuncturist, it is important to ask them the following questions:

-- Are you licensed acupuncturist and certified in herbology?
-It is best to find someone who has had comprehensive training in Traditional Chinese Medicine, including herbology.
-Usually this practitioner is someone with at least a Masters degree in Oriental Medicine.
+- Are you a licensed acupuncturist and certified in herbology?
+It is best to find someone with comprehensive training in Traditional Chinese Medicine, including herbology.
+Usually, this practitioner is someone with at least a Master’s degree in Oriental Medicine.

 - Do you have experience working with women and men with fertility concerns?
 Have you attended embryo transfers before?
 Do you have a specialty?
-I would recommend finding someone who treats women’s health concerns as opposed to someone who, say, treats only musculoskeletal issues.
-You might want to ask your OB/Gyn, RE, or an acupuncturist in another specialty if they have any recommendations for an acupuncturist.
+I would recommend finding someone who treats women’s health concerns instead of someone who treats only musculoskeletal issues.
+You might want to ask your OB/GYN, RE, or an acupuncturist in another specialty if they have any recommendations for an acupuncturist.

 - Do you have access to other treatment modalities besides acupuncture?
 Often a place that provides massage therapy, group sessions, and nutrition consults will provide a more comprehensive treatment plan.
 But an acupuncturist with a good referral network is a great place to start.

-Liz Richards, L.Ac. is clinic director of Blossom Clinic, an integrative health clinic with a focus on women’s health and well-being.
-She is an acupuncturist who has been seeing fertility patients in Portland, Oregon since 2002 and author of Nourishing Fertility: An A-to-Z Guide, an e-book filled with her best fertility tips.
+Liz Richards, L.Ac., is clinic director of Blossom Clinic, an integrative health clinic focusing on women’s health and well-being.
+She is an acupuncturist who has been seeing fertility patients in Portland, Oregon, since 2002 and is the author of Nourishing Fertility: An A-to-Z Guide, an e-book filled with her best fertility tips.